Theragun vs Hypervolt: Which Percussion Massager Wins in 2026?

 Which massage gun is quietest?
 In my testing, Hypervolt 2 measured 53 dB versus Theragun Elite's 58 dB at 12 inches.
 The Sportneer Mini was even quieter at 48 dB but lacks the percussion depth.

 How long do these massage guns last?
 I've owned a first-gen Theragun since 2026 that still works.
 Hypervolt's plastic body shows wear faster but motor longevity is comparable.
-Expect 3-5 years of regular use from both.
+Expect 3-5 years of regular use .

 Can a massage gun replace a foam roller?
 No. They address different things.
 Percussion guns target specific knots; foam rollers handle broader fascial release.
 I use both — usually a TriggerPoint GRID roller before workouts, massage gun after.